hennatee/quotes-fullstack/README.md

 5. In client directory run `npm install`
 6. Application can be started from client directory by running scripts `npm start`, `npm run server` and `npm run db`

+To log in to application:
-New users can be created from server with .rest file.
+1. Create new user from server via .rest file
+2. Use credentials username: Hopo, password: testi